 The Company's working capital generally averages between 12% and 18% of annual net sales.
 The Company's working capital needs correlate closely with the level of the Company's net sales.
 Consequently, the Company's short-term borrowing requirements are affected by the seasonality of its business.
-The Company currently maintains a \$6.0 million revolving credit facility, which accrues interest at a rate equal to LIBOR plus 200 basis points.
-As of December 31, 1998, no borrowings were outstanding under the facility.
-The Company expects to replace its current facility in March 1999 with a \$10.0 million revolving credit facility containing substantially the same terms.
-The Company also anticipates that it will obtain an additional \$7.5 million line of credit in March 1999 to finance equipment purchases for its new manufacturing facility.
+The Company currently maintains a revolving credit facility which provides for borrowings of up to \$10.0 million for working capital.
+In addition, under this facility, the Company may obtain a total of \$7.5 million of term loans to finance equipment purchases.
+Amounts drawn under the revolving credit facility and any term loans bear interest at an annual rate equal to LIBOR plus 2.0%.
+The revolving credit facility will mature on May 31, 2001.
+The unpaid principal balance of term loans outstanding on August 31, 1999 will be payable in consecutive monthly payments beginning October 1, 1999, and the entire unpaid principal balance of the term loans and all accrued interest thereon will be payable in full on April 1, 2000.

 The Company financed its purchase of its Winchester, Virginia facility in June 1998 with a ten-year term loan of \$3.8 million.
-Pursuant to an interest rate swap agreement, the Company pays interest on this loan at an annual rate of 7.12\$.
+Pursuant to an interest rate swap agreement, the Company pays interest on this loan at an annual rate of 7.12%.